-Self-propelled carriages are fair weather

-are not capable of encountering the stress

-storm and the strain of rough high

-strength and durability of auto vehicles,

-but no improvement can overcome the es-

-They

-Speed

-lat themselves be run over, even by royalty, without making complaint.
+The Horse Will Stay Awhile.
+Chleago Chronicle.
+Self-propelled carriages are fair weather enteles and good roads vehicles.
+The are not capable of encountering the stress of storm and the strain of rough high ways.
+There will doubtlesss be many im provements calculated to increase the strength and durability of auto vehicles, but no improvement can overcome the es-